maaslalani/blog/posts/chess.md

 No matter what, just remember that

-"At the end of a game of chess, the king and pawn are put back in the same box."
+> At the end of a game of chess, the king and pawn are put back in the same box.